 - Parental Notification: The University may notify parents when a student under age 21 is found responsible for infraction(s) involving alcohol, drugs, or violence, and is placed on disciplinary probation, suspended, or expelled from the residence hall or University.

 A Hearing Officer’s decision may be appealed to the University Discipline Panel by either the Respondent(s) or Complainant(s).
 The student appealing must submit a written request to the Student Resolution Center within ten (10) business days after the student is notified of the Hearing Officer’s decision.
 The appeal request must include the reasons for the request and be addressed to the Chair of the University Discipline Panel.
-Administrative support for the Discipline Panel is provided through the Student Resolution Center.
 Failure to submit a request for appeal in writing within the specified time will render the Hearing Officer’s decision as final.

 Except as necessary to explain the basis of new information not available at the time of the original hearing, an appeal shall be limited to a review of the record of the hearing and supporting documents.
 The Chair of the University Discipline Panel shall consider the appeal request based on one or more of the following: